auth0/docs/articles/users/search/v3/migrate-search-v2-v3.md

 ---
-title: Migrate from Search V2 to V3
+title: Migrate from Search v2 to v3
-description: Learn how to retrieve lists of users using the get_users endpoint.
+description: Learn how to migrate from Auth0 Search v2 to v3.
 topics:
   - users
   - user-management